eniac/Flightplan/cpuBoosters/fecBoosters/readme.md

 for end-to-end test with larger input: `sudo ./vethTestE2EBooster.sh ../pcaps/tofinoProcessed_iperfClient2Server.pcap`

 End-to-end test will send in input file, pause for 5 seconds (which is longer than the encode/decode timeouts), then send the input again.
+The encode/decode timeout can be modified in fecBooster.h through the variables `WHARF_DECODE_TIMEOUT` and `WHARF_ENCODE_TIMEOUT`.

 This ensures that normal operation, timeout, and recovery from timeout all work properly.